Opportunities

 The postdoc will join the Altieri Lab in UF’s Environmental Engineering Sciences Department in the Engineering School of Sustainable Infrastructure and Environment (ESSIE) (https://faculty.eng.ufl.edu/ced/) and will be affiliated with UF’s Center for Coastal Solutions (https://ccs.eng.ufl.edu/).
 There will be opportunity for initiating new collaborative projects and further professional development through trainings, workshops, and other networking opportunities both within UF and with the broader external community.
 A competitive salary will be provided.
 The initial appointment will be for one year, and renewable for at least one additional year with satisfactory performance.

 To apply, please submit (a) a cover letter that details your interest in the position, relevant experience and abilities, and goals for the position, (b) curriculum vitae, and (c) contact information for three professional references.
 Materials should be emailed as a single pdf to [email protected].
 Inquiries about the position can be sent to [email protected].
+All email correspondence should have “NBS postdoc position” as the subject line.

 The postdoc will join a large interdisciplinary team of faculty, students, and other postdocs based at the University of Florida with expertise in ecology, oceanographic and geomorphological dynamics, geotechnical engineering, geospatial analysis, and landscape architecture.
 The overall goals of the project are to understand processes driving change in coastal habitats, and to contribute to engineering solutions that increase the resilience of those habitats for the benefit of both society and nature.
 This represents the next phase of an ongoing research program supported by the Army Corps of Engineers that considers beneficial use of sediments, replanting of vegetation, and other restoration techniques to achieve success over large spatial scales and the long-term.
 Learn more here: https://ccs.eng.ufl.edu/what-we-do/nature-based-solutions/engineering-with-nature-for-coastal-dune-and-wetland-resilience/